RonDeMan/f5-internship-dockers/README.md

 **implimentation explanation**:

-I have two different docker files that will build our images, on for nginx and one for the Python script that tests the implemenations.
+I have two different docker files that will build our images, on for nginx and one for the Python script that tests the implemenations. chose python slim for a smaller docker image size.

 In the nginx one I set daemon to off to have nginx run on the foreground so that the docker knows not to shut down the container.